MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-get-token.md

 ## Important considerations
 - Run the PowerShell script as an Administrator from an elevated PowerShell ISE.
 - Don't run the script on a Windows computer where the private network connector is already installed.
-- Make sure there is no C:\temp folder on the machine.
+- Make sure there's no C:\temp folder on the machine.
 If you have some files stored in a C:\temp folder, move them before you run the script.
 - After the script runs successfully, the Access Token is available at C:\token.txt.

 ## Sample script